 Take your skills to the next level with this handy list of the best online web design courses.

-Want to brush up your web design skills?
+Want to brush up on your web design skills?
 Here’s a list of free web design courses and tutorials that will teach you everything you need to know about Adobe XD, Figma, UI design, and much more.
-Also feel free to download the free Figma UI kit we published recently!
+Also feel free to download a free Figma UI kit!

 Motion design can bring a new dimension to the user experience (UX) for your apps and websites.
 But it should be used for a reason.
 Here are three great ways to use motion design to enhance the user experience.

 Complex sites often use mega menus to help users navigate through multiple departments from a single menu.
 But creating functional mega menus that look great on any screen size can be tricky.
 This free web design tutorial shows you how to create a beautiful mega menu using the UIkit framework.

 You wouldn’t build a house without an architect’s blueprint, so why build websites without a solid information architecture?
 This tutorial by Apple UX designer Andrea Eppy explains what information architecture (IA) means and how you can use it to achieve better results in your web design projects.

 The Web Content Accessibility Guidelines (WCAG) give some great advice on creating websites and apps that are accessible to everyone.
 But what about emails?
 They’re often overlooked, but there are important accessibility implications for email campaigns too.
 Learn how to make your emails accessible.

 When your website adapts to different screen sizes, the text needs to adapt too.
 So how do you determine what size the headings and text should be on different screen sizes?
 The best way is to use fluid typographic scales.
 Learn how they work by watching this video: